trusch/snakeos/README.md

 # SnakeOS

 This is the game snake, bootable on a x86_64 CPU, written completely in rust.
-It's foundation is following the very interesting [Writing an OS in Rust](https://os.phil-opp.com/) blog which I would recommend everybody who is interested in this kind of stuff.
+Its foundation is following the very interesting [Writing an OS in Rust](https://os.phil-opp.com/) blog which I would recommend everybody who is interested in this kind of stuff.

 ![screenshot](./screenshots/screenshot.png)